Skin Conditions | July 19, 2016 | Author: Naturopath

 The skin microorganisms, most of which have been identified as Staphylococcus epidermidis (S. epidermidis), can ferment glycerol which inhibits the growth of P. acnes.
 The probiotic, L. reuteri, has been suggested may be a useful probiotic agent to control the growth of bacteria involved in acne inflammation and prevent acne.
 Other strains may be useful to help the other contributing factors such as irritable bowel, inflammation.
 Taking a probiotic, if antibiotic therapy is used, is also highly suggested.
 Discuss options with your healthcare practitioner.

 Zinc - study suggests that zinc levels may be related to the severity and type of acne lesions in patients with acne vulgaris.
 Low zinc level may contribute to the formation of acne (often found low in adolescents due to higher needs for growth and sexual development).

 Magnesium - deficiency is associated with oxidative stress, inflammatory states, premenstrual symptoms(helps with the hormonal component), anxiety and blood sugar irregularities.
 RDI for adults is 350-450mg/day.
-Some food sources include almonds and cashews, cocoa (this is why you crave chocolate) eggs, kelp and leafy green vegetables.
+Some food sources include almonds and cashews, cocoa (this may be why you crave chocolate) eggs, kelp and leafy green vegetables.